Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Keras/README.md

     builder.save()
 ```

 Just to be clear, adding the signature is not particularly mandatory, everything will work just the same if you do not, as long as you know the names of the tensors.
-But if that is not the case it is very usefull to inspect the `SavedModel` using the [SavedModel CLI](https://www.tensorflow.org/programmers_guide/saved_model#cli_to_inspect_and_execute_savedmodel).
+But if that is not the case it is very useful  to inspect the `SavedModel` using the [SavedModel CLI](https://www.tensorflow.org/programmers_guide/saved_model#cli_to_inspect_and_execute_savedmodel).
 You will need to know the exact names of the input and output Tensors to reuse the model in Java.

 Talking about naming the tensors.
 I did not find a way to rename the tensorflow input and output tensors using the Keras API, this means that we will have to work with the default names that Tensorflow assigns to these Tensor.
 The only tensor I was able to rename is the input tensor of a Keras `Model`, since you can specify the input as an `Input` layer:
 ```python